|Nigeria Oil Palm Nut Processing|

 There is a large and sustainable market for palm kernel nuts in Nigeria, as the basic raw materials used in the production of palm kernel oil and palm kernel cake.

 Cracking palm nuts to release the kernels is a critical step that affects the quality of kernel oil.
-There are two widely-used methods for these processing: manual (traditional) method and mechanical method.
+There are two widely-used methods for this processing: manual (traditional) method and mechanical method.

 Palm kernel oil is an important and cheap source of oil for soap manufacturers, bio-fuel, cooking oil, vegetable ghee, Shortenings, Margarine, CBS, CBE, ice cream, dough, creaming, coating, and other specialty fats while palm kernel cakes are used in animal fed production.
 The market for palm kernel oil is very large.
 About 80% of all the edible vegetable oil consumed in Nigeria is made from refined palm kernel oil.